seanbutler/Seeds/ThrowingThings/article.md

 ![](./assets/IMG_4255.JPG)

-The mountains generated have a various shapes, caldera, ridges, pointy,  jagged etc. When in water the islands generated show convex and concave features around their edges.
-Giving authentic natural landscapes.
+The mountains generated have a various shapes, caldera, ridges, pointy etc. As islands they show convex and concave features around their edges.

 ![](./assets/Screenshot_20190905_114703.png)
 ![](./assets/Screenshot_20190905_114752.png)